What Is RPA? Your Guide to Robotic Process Automation

 Because of this, it’s become important for even small SMBs to be aware of and, where necessary, seek to install bots that can aid their operations effectively.

-RPA can act and be incorporated as part of a wider digital transformation strategy; for example as part of a document management solution.
+RPA can be easily incorporated into a wider digital transformation strategy; for example, as part of a document management solution.
 As a result, RPA is more sought-after than ever and will continue to be an important part of technology adoption plans by organizations going forward.